-Human Hepatitis B Immunoglobulin, 100 IU/mL sterile solution
+Human Hepatitis B Immunoglobulin 100 IU/ml solution for injection.

 Immunoprophylaxis of hepatitis B

-skin pricks, contamination of abrasions, spillage into eye or mouth, bites or scratches, in non-immunised subjects (including persons whose vaccination is incomplete or status unknown).
+- In case of accidental exposure in non-immunised subjects (including persons whose vaccination is incomplete or status unknown).

 - In haemodialysed patients, until vaccination has become effective.

-- In subjects who did not show an immune response (<10 IU/L of hepatitis B antibodies) after vaccination and for whom a continuous prevention is necessary due to the continuous risk of being infected with hepatitis B.
+- In subjects who did not show an immune response (no measurable hepatitis B antibodies) after vaccination and for whom a continuous prevention is necessary due to the continuous risk of being infected with hepatitis B.

-- Prevention of hepatitis B in case of accidental exposure in non-immunised subjects or in subjects who have had no more than a single dose of vaccine:
+- Prevention of hepatitis B in case of accidental exposure in non-immunised subjects:

-At least 500 IU, depending on the intensity of exposure, as soon as possible after exposure, and preferably within 24 72 hours, although it should still be considered up to a week after exposure.
+At least 500 IU, depending on the intensity of exposure, as soon as possible after exposure, and preferably within 24 – 72 hours.

 - Prevention of hepatitis B in case of accidental exposure in subjects or in subjects who have had not responded to a prior, full course of vaccination: